ranjithkumarravikumar52/Java-sandbox/README.md

     * Two List objects are equal if they contain the same elements in the same order.
     * Collections.BinarySearch needs the list to be sorted first
     * Collections.min or max doesn't need the list to be sorted first
+    * Add method of collection is generally defined to add duplicates as well

 ***
 ### IntelliJ Tips